 Physical Education 112.
-Competitive Team Sports.
+Team Sports for Fun.

-A survey of a range of competitive team sports including for example, soccer, volleyball, lacrosse, ultimate, basketball, floor hockey.
+A survey of a range of team sports including for example, soccer, volleyball, lacrosse, ultimate, basketball, floor hockey.
 Student interest accommodated.
 Course may be repeated once for credit.
-1 Credit.

 Physical Education 120.
-Physical Fitness.
+Physical Fitness for You.

 Student-designed individual program based on theoretical and practical fitness concepts.
 Workouts during class twice a week in the fitness center.
-Cardiovascular element required.
 Course may be repeated once for credit.

 Physical Education 127.
-Kickboxing.
+Kickboxing and Self-Defense.

 Basic instruction in a power-punching, non-choreographed martial arts workout.
 Emphasis on proper technique and execution of skills.
-Each class includes a total-body warm-up, a cardiovascular workout, strength training, and cool-down/stretching period.
+Each class includes a total-body warm-up and cool-down/stretching period.
 Course may be repeated once for credit.
-1 Credit.